hduarte77/Eloquent-stand-alone-example/README.md

 # Eloquent-stand-alone-example
-Example of using Eloquent without Laravel
+PHP Example of using Eloquent without Laravel